The UK has left the EU and as a result, the trading transition period ended at 11 p.m. on 31 December 2020.

 There is no obligation for you to undertake a “standstill” period, although it is recommended that you assess on a case by case basis whether there would be any benefit to your organisation in doing so.

 You are required to publish contract award notices for specific contracts awarded under the DPS.
-These must be sent for publication within 30 days of award; however, it is possible for you to group DPS contract award notices on a quarterly basis, which must be published within 30 days of the end of each quarter.
+These must be sent for publication within 30 days of award; however, it is possible for you to group DPS contract award notices on a quarterly basis, which must be published on PCS within 30 days of the end of each quarter.

 Following a structured and engaged approach to decision making that includes the buy-in from senior stakeholders, obtaining research from others and ensuring formal authorisation of a business case should help lay firm foundations for the implementation to progress in an efficient and effective manner.